Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Experiments

 \subsection{Ablation Study}

-To better understand the effectiveness of the margin-based uncertainty estimation, spatial-structural diversity reasoning strategy, and noise-aware iterative labeling strategy, we conduct several ablation studies on S3DIS~\cite{armeni2017joint}.
+To better understand the effectiveness of the weight-based superpoint uncertainty estimation, spatial-structural diversity reasoning, and noise-aware iterative labeling, we conduct several ablation studies on S3DIS~\cite{armeni2017joint} dataset.
 The results of our ablation studies are illustrated in Figure~\ref{fig:ablation}.
-We observe that the margin-based uncertainty estimation brings an extra $1.0\%$ mIoU improvement at the $4^{th}$ active learning cycle in Figure~\ref{fig:ablation} (a).
-Besides, Figure~\ref{fig:ablation} (b) shows margin-based strategy (Equation~\ref{eq:sum_uncertainty}) can cover more points than the average-based strategy (Equation~\ref{eq:mean_uncertainty}), which further verifies that margin-based strategy can select large and informative superpoints.
-Employing margin-based uncertainty estimation and spatial-structural diversity reasoning to merge the results improves $1.2\%$ mIoU over the baseline and reaches $57.9\%$ mIoU at the $4^{th}$ active learning cycle.
-After further employing the noise-aware iterative labeling strategy to mitigate the noise problem introduced by dominant labeling~\cite{cai2021revisiting}, our final model reaches $59.8\%$ mIoU, outperforming the baseline method ClassBal~\cite{cai2021revisiting} by $3.2\%$.
-Besides, comparing to the red and blue lines in Figure~\ref{fig:ablation} (c) shows that employing the noise-aware iterative labeling strategy results in fewer superpoints being labeled in every active learning cycle with the same click budgets.
-The superpoints where the red line is less than the blue line are those that have confounding areas.
+We observe that the weight-based superpoint uncertainty estimation brings an extra $1.0\%$ mIoU improvement at the $4^{th}$ active learning cycle in Figure~\ref{fig:ablation} (a).
+Besides, weight-based superpoint uncertainty estimation (cf. Equation~\ref{eq:weight_uncertainty}) can label more points than the average-based superpoint uncertainty estimation (cf. Equation~\ref{eq:avg_uncertainty}) when costing the same annotation budget shown in Figure~\ref{fig:ablation} (b).
+This verifies that weight-based superpoint uncertainty estimation is prone to select large and informative superpoints.
+Employing weight-based superpoint uncertainty estimation and spatial-structural diversity reasoning together improves $1.2\%$ mIoU over the baseline and reaches $57.9\%$ mIoU at the $4^{th}$ active learning cycle.
+After further employing the noise-aware iterative labeling strategy to mitigate the noise problem introduced by dominant labeling~\cite{cai2021revisiting}, our final model reaches $59.8\%$ mIoU, outperforming ClassBal~\cite{cai2021revisiting} (Baseline) method by $3.2\%$.
+Besides, comparing the red and blue lines in Figure~\ref{fig:ablation} (c) shows that the noise-aware iterative labeling strategy annotates fewer superpoints than the traditional dominant labeling~\cite{cai2021revisiting} in every active learning cycle.
+The reason for this phenomenon is the former discards some noisy superpoints and confounding areas to alleviate their negative effects for achieving better segmentation performance.
 This further underscores the importance of using the noise-aware iterative labeling strategy.